-- 1) The response shall contain "204 No Content" to indicate success or 4xx to indicate an error.
-If the server does not support certificate credentials, it should return "501 Not Implemented" - 2251 2) Roles asserted by the client may be kept for a duration chosen by the server.
-The 2252 duration shall not exceed the validity period of the role certificate.
-When fresh CRL 2253 information is obtained, the certificates in /oic/sec/roles should be checked, and the 2254 role removed if the certificate is revoked or expired. - 2255 3) Servers should choose a nonzero duration to avoid the cost of frequent re-assertion of 2256 a role by a client.
-It is recommended that servers use the validity period of the 2257 certificate as a duration, effectively allowing the CMS to decide the duration. - 2258 4) The format of the data sent in the create call shall be a list of credentials (oic.sec.cred, see Table 23).
+- 2263 - 1) The response shall contain "204 No Content" to indicate success or 4xx to indicate an error.
+If the server does not support certificate credentials, it should return "501 Not Implemented" - 2) Roles asserted by the client may be kept for a duration chosen by the server.
+The duration shall not exceed the validity period of the role certificate.
+When fresh CRL information is obtained, the certificates in /oic/sec/roles should be checked. and the role removed if the certificate is revoked or expired. - 3) Servers should choose a nonzero duration to avoid the cost of frequent reassertion of a role by a client.
+It is recommended that servers use the validity period of the certificate as a duration, effectively allowing the CMS to decide the duration. - 4) The format of the data sent in the create call shall be a list of credentials (oic.sec.cred, see Table 23).
 They shall have credtype 8 (indicating certificates) and PrivateData field shall not be present.
 For fields that are duplicated in the oic.sec.cred object and the certificate, the value in the certificate shall be used for validation.
 For example, if the Period field is set in the credential, the server amust treat the validity period in the certificate as authoritative.
-Similar for the roleid data (authority, role). - 2264 5) Certificates shall be encoded as in Figure 31 (DER-encoded certificate chain in base64) - 2265 6) Clients may GET the /oic/sec/roles resource to determine the roles that have been 2266 previously asserted.
-An array of credential objects must be returned, or "204 No 2267 Content" to indicate that no previously asserted roles are currently valid.
+Similar for the roleid data (authority, role).

+- 5) Certificates shall be encoded as in Figure 31 (DER-encoded certificate chain in 2282 base64) 2283 - 6) Clients may GET the /oic/sec/roles resource to determine the roles that have been previously asserted.
+An array of credential objects shall be returned.
+If there are no valid certificates corresponding to the currently connected and authenticated Client's identity, then an empty array (i.e. []) shall be returned.